k-atherton/MMG/README.md

 To use this pipeline, you must have a Joint Genome Institute account.
 If you do not have one, please make one here: https://contacts.jgi.doe.gov/registration/new?_gl=1*103eu34*_ga*NTA1MTgxMjkuMTcwNTM1NTY1MA..*_ga_YBLMHYR3C2*MTcwNTUyNTg3OC4zLjAuMTcwNTUyNTg3OC4wLjAuMA..

 # Workflow
-## Download the NCBI ITS sequence database and the Mycocosm list of available fungal genomes
+## STEP 0: Download the NCBI ITS sequence database and the Mycocosm list of available fungal genomes
 **Filename: 0\_ncbi\_mycocosm\_match.sh**
-* Required input files: none
+* Required inputs: path to **download_scripts** directory, path to **data** directory.
-* Required modules: R, requires libraries: dplyr, data.table.
+* Required modules: R, required libraries: dplyr, data.table.
 Biostrings, & tidyverse
 * Outputs:
   * fungi.ITS.fna : the NCBI fungi ITS database
   * mycocosm_database.csv : the list of available fungal genomes on Mycocosm